ziqonghuang/curvine-doc/docs/3-User-Manuals/04-cli.md

 | rm      | Delete files or directories           |

 :::tip
 Commands not listed in the table do not necessarily mean they are unsupported, but rather that they have not undergone complete testing.
+The `curvine` command-line tool depends on JVM environment, we recommend using the native `cv` command.
+If you have common command requirements, please submit an Issue.
 :::

 ## POSIX Commands